-- There are many efforts in Milwaukee to increase homeownership rates, particularly for Black and Latino households to achieve racial equity in homeownership.
-Many partners and efforts are focused on systems to increase and preserve Black and Latino Homeownership, as outlined in the Community Development Alliance's Collective Affordable Housing Strategic Plan. - Additionally, increasing housing options and choices in Milwaukee neighborhoods may open up more options for all, including homeownership opportunities. - The styles of housing recommended to be permitted by Growing MKE including townhouses, small cottages, 2-3 unit homes, may also provide additional opportunities for homeownership for Milwaukee residents and are of significant interest to many Milwaukee residents. - The disparity between local household income and median housing costs has grown significantly in recent years.
-This disparity is largely due to the lack of available homes for sale and significant growth in the number of households and investors seeking to buy housing in the Milwaukee community.
+- Many partners and efforts are focused on systems to increase and preserve homeownership, as outlined in the Community Development Alliance's Collective Affordable Housing Strategic Plan. - Additionally, increasing housing options and choices in Milwaukee neighborhoods may open up more options for all, including homeownership opportunities. - The styles of housing recommended to be permitted by the Housing Element including townhouses and small cottages, may also provide additional opportunities for homeownership for Milwaukee residents and are of significant interest to many Milwaukee residents. - The gap between local household income and median housing costs has grown significantly in recent years.
+This gap is largely due to the lack of available homes for sale and significant growth in the number of households and investors seeking to buy housing in the Milwaukee community.
 Given that are fewer homes available for sale and a lot of households looking to buy, this competition raises home prices quickly.
-Growing MKE recommendations will make it easier for new homes to be constructed to meet this growing demand. - Outside investment groups are often very willing to purchase existing housing in established neighborhoods when supply is limited.
+The Housing Element recommendations will make it easier for new homes to be constructed to meet this growing demand. - Outside investment groups are often very willing to purchase existing housing in established neighborhoods when supply is limited.
 This is because these markets can be safer investment opportunities if there are local limits on building new housing (including zoning restrictions) paired with high demand and limited supply.

-How many new housing units will be created due to Growing MKE?
+25. How many new housing units will be created due to the Housing Element?